 Your tractor is equipped with an operator presence sensing switch.
 Any attempt by the operator to leave the seat with the engine running and the attachment clutch engaged will shut off the engine.
 You must remain fully and centrally positioned in the seat to prevent the engine from hesitating or cutting off when operating your equipment on rough, rolling terrain or hills.

-- Select desired height of cut with attachment lift lever. - Start mower blades by engaging attachment clutch control.
+- Select desired height of cut (see "TO ADJUST MOWER CUTTING HEIGHT") - Start mower blades by engaging attachment clutch control.

-TO STOP MOWER BLADES -
+TO STOP MOWER BLADES

 Disengage attachment clutch control.